Skip to main content

 • An installed Access Server.

-• Console access with root privileges.
+• Console access and the ability to get root access.

 • Proper planning to avoid network disruptions during changes.